 Unsustainable practices within global wild capture fisheries and aquaculture are two critical ways humans are negatively impacting aquatic ecosystems upon which we depend.
 When so much depends on our oceans, it’s critical that we do our part to care for them.

 Fishing and aquaculture can be detrimental to oceans in several ways:

-Not all marine life that is captured by fishing gear makes it to the dinner table.
-An estimated 40 per cent of what is caught in commercial fisheries is unintended catch (bycatch) and discarded from the fishing vessel.
-Bycatch can include unmarketable species, undersized species, and endangered species.
-Unfortunately the majority of the animals tossed back overboard do not survive.
-It is important to understand how your seafood has been harvested as some fishing gear types, like pelagic or surface longlining and bottom trawling can increase the likelihood and amount of bycatch incurred.
+Bycatch: Not all marine life that is captured by fishing gear makes it to the dinner table.
+Globally about 10% of all fishery catch is discarded as bycatch.
+Unfortunately, most of the animals tossed back overboard do not survive and this global estimate includes fatal interactions with over 20 million endangered, threatened, and protected species such as sharks, marine mammals, sea birds, and turtles.
+Not only is bycatch wasteful, but it threatens populations of many species, especially already vulnerable species.
+It is important to understand how your seafood has been harvested as some fishing gear types, such as pelagic or surface longlines and bottom trawls can increase the likelihood and amount of bycatch incurred.

-Overfishing is a monumental, global issue.
-Ocean Wise is a conservation program that aims to tackle this crisis, and our partners make the commitment to clearly label all Ocean Wise choices so consumers can make sustainable choices.
+Unsustainable fishing and aquaculture practices are monumental, global issues.
+Ocean Wise Seafood and our partners make the commitment to clearly label all Ocean Wise Seafood choices so consumers can make sustainable choices.
 If you see the Ocean Wise symbol next to a seafood item, you know that option is the best choice for the health of our oceans.
 Learn more about Why We Exist.